Requirements & Expectations Scholar Handbook

 A grade of C or higher (or Satisfactory, for Satisfactory/Unsatisfactory grading) is required for an honors course to meet honors credit requirements (as opposed to major or University requirements).

-For an honors option to be withdrawn after it gets processed, the Scholar must provide the course information by emailing SHCAcademics@psu.edu and copying the instructor on that email by the last day of classes.
+If an honors option needs to be withdrawn, the Scholar must provide the course information by emailing SHCAcademics@psu.edu and copying the instructor on that email by the last day of classes.

-3. If the department does not offer the course with an “H” suffix, you must submit the Honors Option form to request honors credit for the course.
-The form is due at the end of the regular drop/add period of the semester in which the course is scheduled and must be filed online in the Student Records System.
+These credits typically carry the course number 494H with your Thesis Supervisor as the courses's instructor of record.
+If your department's 494 course does not have an "H" suffix, you must submit an Honors Option form for us to count it towards your honors credit requirement.
+In that form you will indicate that this course is for your thesis work.
+The Honors Option request form is due by the 3rd Friday of the semester in which the course is scheduled and must be filed online in the Student Records System (SRS).

 The College recognizes the value of advanced coursework counting these courses toward the honors credits needed: